CODES OF CONDUCT & PROTOCOLS

 TDR does not engage in traditional “fundraising” and/or disguised additional “out of pocket” payments for families (e.g., squares; raffles; etc.).
 Consequently, in order to keep dues at a minimum while concurrently addressing team costs, full participation and support of TDR fundraising efforts is expected and required.

-This Spring we are requiring each athlete to raise/obtain a base MINIMUM in sponsorships no later than March 1, 2020.
-It is requested that TDR families always consider and pursue sponsorships throughout the season – both for fundraising and to maximize exposure of our team and athletes within our local communities.
-To this end, we have an “Athlete Sponsorship Program” wherein each athlete will receive 20% credit toward team dues/costs owed to the program for every dollar raised in sponsorships above $250.
+For 2020-2021, we are currently requiring each athlete to raise/obtain a base MINIMUM in sponsorships no later than March 1, 2020.
+We will again have an annual sponsorship campaign January-March 2021.
+That being stated, it is requested that TDR families always consider and pursue sponsorships throughout the season – both for fundraising and to maximize exposure of our team and athletes within our local communities.
+To this end, we have an “Athlete Sponsorship Program” wherein each athlete will receive 20% credit toward team dues/costs owed to the program for every dollar raised in sponsorships above $350.
 Further, each athlete will receive a voucher on exceeding various “tiers” (e.g., $500; $750; $1000) for use at the Firecrackers Gear Team Store.
 Finally, TDR is again and uniquely a recognized charitable organization under IRS Code 501c(3) providing for tax-deductible donations/contributions [TDR has a “sponsorship letter” (see above link/page on this website) that may be used to invite these charitable donations/contributions from your own employers and/or local business, etc.].

 TEAM SNAP APPLICATION/TEAM COMMUNICATIONS

 All parents/families (and athletes with phones) must download and utilize the Team Snap site for team communications.
 This application provides: (1) updated schedule (incl. locations; times; uniforms; etc.); (2) roster (incl. athletes names; parents; contact information; etc.); (3) message/communications options within our program (e.g., Team Chat; Posts; Emails; etc.); (4) payment options/invoicing; (5) photos; etc. All team communications will be via Team Snap.
-All parents/families should also update their athlete’s status for events (e.g., practices; games; tournaments; etc.) on a daily/regular basis.
+All parents/families should also update their athlete’s status for events (e.g., practices; games; tournaments; etc.) on a daily/regular basis - and each Sunday before midnight regarding the upcoming week's events.

 TEAM WEBSITE (fctdr2024.com)